CMSgov/beneficiary-fhir-data/docs/rfcs/0021-s3-file-tracking.md

 * Added logic for the `record_progress` updates.
 * Adding columns to bene and all claims table requires migration.
 * Added database I/O to populate the new columns and track progress.

+### Integration With External Processes
+[Process Integration]: #process-integration

+Some external processes (notably lambda functions) look for and react to the movement of files out of the `Incoming` tree to coordinate their actions with the pipeline.
+Eliminating the move will necessarily break that method.

+Depending on the option selected, an external process could either look for the appearance of a status file or query the database to look for a status change.
+The database query option would be complicated and tightly couple the process with the pipeline's database.
+An easier integration option would be to modify the pipeline to send status updates to an SQS queue.
+This would follow the pattern used by the database migrator.

+The application could push a message to the queue for events such as:

+* starting up
+* discovering a file
+* processing a file
+* finished processing a file
+* shutting down

+Applications could then react to any of these messages as they see fit without being tightly coupled to the pipeline or its database schema.

 ## Prior Art
 [Prior Art]: #prior-art